 Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
 Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene expression data, proteomics-data, etc. To take advantage of these features, row names must be official gene names.
 See the CCLE Explorer for examples of visualizing gene expression data.
 These optional biology-specific features are available in the Clustergrammer Web App as well as the Clustergrammer Jupyter Widget and will automatically activate if the row-names are genes.

 Mouseover Gene Name and Description¶

 The human genome consists of over 20,000 genes and modern high-throughput measurements are capable of making measurements across the entire genome (e.g. genome-wide expression studies).
 Human genes have official gene symbols (e.g. EGFR) that are frequently used to label genes in these datasets.
 Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task is looking up the names and descriptions of genes in a dataset or visualization.
 To streamline this activity, Clustergrammer automatically displays the full name and description of a gene (provided by data aggregated through the Harmonizome) as a tooltip when a user mouses over a gene label (see screenshot below).
 This simple feature speeds up analysis of large gene-level datasets.

 The field of biology has amassed an enormous amount of information about the genes in living organisms such as: function, disease-association, up-stream regulators, protein-level binding partners, etc. Integration of this information can help biologists understand patterns in their data.
-For instance, enrichment analysis a popular method to identify biological information specific to a list of genes – e.g. a biologist may use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their measured set of up-regulated genes and thereby form hypotheses about potential up-stream regulators in their system.
+For instance, enrichment analysis is a popular method to identify biological information specific to a list of genes – e.g. a biologist can use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their a set of up-regulated genes and thereby form hypotheses about potential up-stream regulators.